pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

 Note that both are genuine SSYT of shape $3 \times 4$ with entries from $\{1, \dots, 12\}$.

 ## Dataset

-The dataset consists of a collection of rectangular SSYT each with a label indicating whether they index a cluster variable or not.
+The dataset consists of a collection of rectangular SSYT each with a label indicating whether it indexs a cluster variable or not.
 Those that do not index a cluster variable are labeled with a `0` and those that do are labeled with a `1`.
 The dataset we provide consists of tableau of shape $3 \times 4$, filled with values from $1,2,\dots,12$.
 The files we provide are:
 - ``3_4_12_invalid_train.txt``
 - ``3_4_12_invalid_test.txt``
+and can be found [here](https://drive.google.com/file/d/1Dd4PAOgm7bAtXSGmQW81OE-O_7dS7qU_/view?usp=sharing).

 These contain tableau that do not correspond to cluster variables, 'invalid examples'.
-Files containing the valid examples can be obtained at [https://github.com/edhirst/GrassmanniansML](https://github.com/edhirst/GrassmanniansML).
-We will provide code at [https://github.com/pnnl/ML4AlgComb](https://github.com/pnnl/ML4AlgComb) to generate the full splits from the data obtained at these two sources.
+Files containing the valid examples were computed by others in [\[2\]](https://arxiv.org/abs/2212.09771) and can be obtained at [https://github.com/edhirst/GrassmanniansML](https://github.com/edhirst/GrassmanniansML).
+In this directory we provide code to generate the full splits from the data obtained from these two sources.

 We use braces $[$ and $]$ to demarcate rows of the dataset, so that